← Back to all transforms

 * A probability of ``1.0`` would mean, that all segments are

-replaced by their average color (resulting in a Voronoi
+replaced by their average color (resulting in a voronoi

 image).